litenova/LiteBus/README.md

 ## Message Handling Usages

-The following examples shows the usages of LightBus.
+The following examples shows the usages of LiteBus.

 ### Commands